JenV1/Farm_Game_Back_End/README.md

 Crop - The user can also purchase crops which has a price, stock and time for growth.
 Only 1 crop can be put into a field.
 When purchased, the stock of the crop is reduced by 1.
 <br/>

-Soil - There are also preset soil types and soil effects which can be selected from an enum list that affect the price of the crops when they're ready to sell.
+Soil - There are also preset soil types and soil effects which can be selected from an enum list that affect the growth time of the crops and therefore affect when they're ready to sell.
 <br/>

 The user can move to the next day and the application will record this.
 If crops are ready to sell (growing time is reached) then the fields get automatically cleared and sold and the money is generated in the farm.